 - Trauma: may not always be remembered by the patient and can be mechanical or chemical.
 Remember, where there is trauma to the globe, and if there is a history of welding, grinding or drilling when particulate matter could have flown into the eye, consider the possibility of penetration of the globe and stain the eye to look for fluid leakage.
 Penetration of the globe which does not involve the corneal areas can be relatively asymptomatic.

-Conjunctivitis of different aetiologies can appear to present in a similar fashion so here are a few tips:
+Conjunctivitis of different aetiologies can appear to present in a similar fashion.
+There are a few helpful distinguishing features: